-Problem solvers and creative people – and there are many in the digital industries – are very often driven by powerful individual goals in a fast growing, target focused and sometimes hard-faced industry.
+There are many problem solvers and creative people in the digital industries – are very often they are driven by powerful personal goals in the fast growing, target focused and sometimes hard-faced industry.

-These shared characteristics can lead to wonderful performance and also to an obsession with unobtainable targets or perfectionism.
+These shared characteristics can lead to both wonderful performance and an obsession with unobtainable targets or perfectionism.
 And this can have a terrible effect on both the individuals and the businesses which employ or contract them.

-The changing and challenging nature of work and employment practices was a consistent theme throughout the conference because of the instability or flexibility that is now built into so many employment opportunities as standard.
+The challenge of work and changing employment practices was a consistent theme throughout the conference because of the instability or flexibility that is now built into so many employment opportunities as standard.

-This flexibility has hugely positive effects for bottom line financial efficiency and for meeting the massive and growing demand for digital transformation in business and society at large.
-The persistent instability it brings with it can also deliver chronic economic insecurity employees, contractors and members of full time staff.
+This flexibility has hugely positive effects for bottom line financial efficiency and for meeting the massive and growing demand for digital transformation in business and society.
+This flexibility also brings persistent instability which can also deliver chronic economic insecurity for employees, contractors and members of full time staff.

-Even in perfect conditions, it can be hard to avoid neglecting yourself in work and even if you are adept at resisting the challenges of overwork or Imposter Syndrome which many people share.
+It can be hard to avoid neglecting yourself in work in perfect conditions and even if you are adept at resisting the challenges of overwork or Imposter Syndrome which many people are known to share.

-So, it is not difficult to believe that it is harder to manage challenges such as these as an early career professional – and with so much less experience of what work can do to the worker.
+It is not difficult to believe that it is harder to manage challenges such as these as an early career professional – and with so much less experience of what work does to the worker.

 The #YouGotThisConf conference attendees shared powerful testimony about managing the self in the digital work and marketplace and heard from a series of presenters who had seen both the positive and the hard sides of managing a life-work balance.